What is pyloric ultrasound?

 Pyloric ultrasound is a radiology exam used to diagnose pyloric stenosis in infants.
 Pyloric stenosis is an uncommon condition that prevents the stomach from emptying food into the small intestine.
 This can lead to projectile vomiting and other symptoms.

 The ultrasound transducer sends out small pulses of high-frequency sound waves.
-When pressed against the skin, the transducer transmits the sound waves, that bounce off structures in the body.
-The transducer picks up the rebounding sound waves, and, with the help of a computer, the characteristics of a structure can be determined.
+When pressed against the skin, the transducer transmits sound waves that bounce off structures in the body.
+The transducer picks up the rebounding sound waves, and, with a computer’s help, a structure’s characteristics can be determined.

 Symptoms of pyloric stenosis include: